-The Center For Disease Control revealed that there are 140,904 cases and 2,405 deaths as a result of the Coronavirus.
+The Center For Disease Control revealed 140,904 cases and 2,405 deaths due to the Coronavirus.
 Currently, 3 out of 4 Americans are under a stay-at-home order.
-The United States owns more cases than any other country.
-The fatality rate for younger people is less than one percent, and senior citizens’ mortality rate is around eight percent.
+The United States owns more points than any other country.
+The fatality rate for younger people is less than one percent, and older citizens’ mortality rate is around eight percent.

 How the bell shape curve defines the Coronavirus